Triangle P Cattle CompanyRanching Apprenticeship in Mescalero, New Mexico

 Triangle P offers this apprenticeship to mentor young ranchers in range-based management practices, preparing them to manage ranches profitably, without a heavy dependence on fossil fuels, vehicles and other equipment, or supplemental feed.
 Emphasis is placed on the development of strong stockmanship skills and the ability to understand and manage cattle and rangeland resources carefully and efficiently.

 Sam Ryerson, Managing Partner of Triangle P, grew up in Massachusetts and since 2005 has worked on ranches from Montana to Argentina.
-He is a 2010 graduate of Quivira’s apprenticeship program where he apprentices on the San Juan Ranch, and has been in Arizona and New Mexico since then.
+He is a 2010 graduate of Quivira’s apprenticeship program where he apprenticed on the San Juan Ranch, and has been in Arizona, Montana and New Mexico since then.
 He has managed livestock successfully through years of droughts, wildfires and floods on private lands, pasture leases and Federal grazing permits.
 He is on the board of the Quivira Coalition and is the President of the board of the Southwest Grassfed Livestock Alliance.

 Triangle P Cattle Company offers a professional training opportunity for aspiring agrarians committed to a life and career at the intersection of conservation and sustainable agriculture.
 The apprentice will receive hands-on experience with a range based cattle operation, including intensive pasture management, holistic planning, intentional stockmanship,animal husbandry, herding, land stewardship, cattle marketing, risk management and business planning.